Playing games on company time would have once been grounds for a warning, but now it’s being encouraged by HR thought leaders.

-Playing games at work would have once been cause for a warning, but a new theory turns those old notions upside down – and it’s quickly gaining momentum in Australia.
+Playing games at work would have once been cause for a warning, but a new theory turns those old notions upside down – and it’s quickly gaining momentum.

 The process is known as ‘gamification’ and the concept is quite simple: harness the enthusiasm people have for virtual gaming by implementing the same themes into the workplace.

 Ben Thompson, CEO Power2Motivate, an organisation specialising in solutions for employee recognition, rewards and training, outlined the following elements of gaming that can be used in HR strategy:

 - Level ascension through skills-based learning, demonstrating skills, taking tests and completing challenges

 - Gathering virtual goods, like stars on a leader board

 - Avatar programs – encouraging online employee profiles and presence in a way similar to social media

 - Live feeds to continuously update staff on others’ achievements and progression